othermod/PSPi-Version-6/boards/README.md

 # PSPi 6 Boards

+> For version-specific notes, changes, and known bugs, see the `README.md` in each version's subfolder under `pspi/`.

 ## Ordering Boards from JLCPCB

 1. **Download Files**: Navigate to the folder and download the Gerber files for the board you want to order.
 If you want assembly, then also download the BOM and Pick and Place files.